microsoft/MicrosoftCloud/tutorials/Tutorial - Audio-Video Calling from a Custom App into a Teams Meeting.md

     > NOTE: This will add environment variables into the build process for the React app so that it knows what APIs to call to get the ACS user token as well as to create a Teams meeting.

 1. Save the `.yml` file and push the changes up to your GitHub repository.
-This will trigger a new build of the React application to occur as well as a new deployment to your Azure Static Web App.
+This will trigger a new build of the React application and then deploy it to your Azure Static Web App.

 1. Once the build process completes, visit the URL for your Azure Static Web App and you should see the application running.